Police: 1 dead, 4 hurt in downtown Denver shooting

 "Downtown is a very populated area and to have multiple gunshots fired in this area is concerning," Schepman said.

 Schepman said police received several calls a shooting near 21st and Lawrence streets in Lower Downtown just after 4 p.m.
-There is no information on the status of the three victims transported to Denver Health.
+The four gunshot victims who were transported to the hospital are stable as of Monday evening, according to the agency.
+Their injuries were all deemed non-life threatening.

 Several roads are closed in the area, DPD said.
 Police repeatedly asked that people avoid the area near the shooting.